NextJump/nextjump.github.io/_posts/culture/2015-03-18-Shes-the-First.md

 ---
 layout: post
-title: Adopt a Nonprofit - She's the First
+title: Adopt a Nonprofit - She&apos;s the First
 author: Tammy Tibbetts
 authortitle: Tammy Tibbetts
 previewimg: STFNXJ.jpg
 category: culture
-excerpt: In 2015, Next Jump adopted into our offices She's the First, a non-profit that has the same change-the-world mentality as we do.
+excerpt: In 2015, Next Jump adopted into our offices She&apos;s the First, a non-profit that has the same change-the-world mentality as we do.
 Learn more about their mission and the impact Next Jump is helping She's the First make on girls' education around the world.
 tags:
 - betteryou
 - shesthefirst